BullyHunter32/bSecure/README.md

 The features this currently has at the time of writing this are the following:
 - VPN Detection
 - Family share alt detection
-- Recently made steam accounts (within 1 week)
+- Detects recently made steam accounts (within 1 week)
+- Detects un-setup community profiles

 ... and there are more to come :)